Gieve Patel: Sculptures

 Patel held the first exhibition of his sculptures in 2010.
 His sculptures are broadly based on two themes.
-The story of Ekalavya in the Mahabharata is one of the subjects, where the narrative is centered on Eklavya's hand and broken thumb.
+The story of Ekalavya in the Mahabharata is one of the subjects, where the narrative is centred on Eklavya's hand and broken thumb.
 Another theme is that of Daphne in Greek mythology, where the beautiful Daphne transforms into a tree to escape the lust of the god Apollo.
 In these sculptures, Patel depicts the semi-transformed state of Daphne's body.